An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: New separation oracles

+The separation oracle in the invokation of the ellipsoid method is implemented by a solver for the weighted-sum problem.
+The weighted-sum solver is hence called only polynomially many times.\qedhere \end{proof}

+For a large problem class the extreme points of $\mathcal Q^+$ can be bounded by a polynomial in the input size, namely MOMILPs: It is well-known that the encoding length of every extreme point of the integer hull is bounded by a polynomial in the input size.
+The encoding length of the image of each such feasible extreme point under the objective function is thus also polynomially bounded.
+In fact, the objective functions do not need to be linear; polynomial computability in extreme points of the integer hull suffices.
+In all these cases, $\varphi$ in the above lemma can be estimated using these bounds.

+\begin{corollary} For MOMILP, an optimal extreme point of (Sep-$y^*$) and (TSep-$y^*$) can be computed with a polynomial number of weighted-sum calls. \end{corollary}

-Since the \OA algorithm with our new point separating oracles only interacts with the underlying MOMILP problem by means of weighted-sum problems, we have a similar theorem for the computation of facets. \begin{theorem} If the weighted-sum problem for a given MOMILP is polynomial time solvable, then the facets of $Q^+$ can be computed in incremental polynomial time. \end{theorem}
+We now proceed and add the restriction of a polynomial-time solvable weighted-sum problem.
+In this case, the whole point separation can be performed in polynomial time for any MOMILP and the following theorem follows from the above. \begin{theorem} If the weighted-sum problem for a given MOMILP is polynomial time solvable, then the facets of $Q^+$ can be computed with incremental-polynomial delay. \end{theorem}

+This theorem complements the work by \cite{bokler2015output}, where the same result was shown for linear combinatorial optimization problems and extreme point of $\mathcal Q^+$.
+It is easy to see, that the result can also be applied to MOMILPs.